jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/rehoming-a-subcloud.rst

 .. note::

-    The system time should be accurately configured on the System Controllers and the subcloud's controllers before rehoming the subcloud.
+    The system time should be accurately configured on the system controllers and the subcloud's controllers before rehoming the subcloud.

 .. warning::